 3) Eliminating contamination and improving access

-Once the initial cleaning is finished and equipment is in peak condition again, it is important to adopt practices that will keep it this way.
+Once the initial cleaning is finished, and equipment is in peak condition again, it is important to adopt practices that will keep it this way.

-This is achievable in a number of ways:
+This is achievable in several ways:

 - Promoting orderliness.
 The area surrounding the asset requires attention as well.
 It should be clean, neat, and free of dirt and spills.
 Tools should be stored properly so that operators can reach them quickly when needed.